 He was born in Columbus, Ohio, and now lives between Pound Ridge, New York and Lima, Peru.
 He co-wrote the books Central (2016) and The Latin American Cookbook (2021) with Peruvian chef Virgilio Martinez, as well as Slippurinn: Recipes and Stories from Iceland, with Icelandic chef Gísli Matthías Auðunsson.
 All are published by Phaidon.

-Most of his NFT art is available at Foundation, while the experimental photo novella he created with Mexican archivist/photographer Alejandro Cartagena, Santa María de las Rocas, can be found on OpenSea.
+The experimental photo novella he created with Mexican archivist/photographer Alejandro Cartagena, Santa María de las Rocas, can be found on OpenSea.

 The New York Times, Phaidon, Fool, The Wall Street Journal, Afar, Cook Inc, Roads & Kingdoms, New York Magazine, Frommer’s, Wallpaper Guides, Rosewood Hotels, Saveur, Men’s Journal.